Butternut (people): Background

 The Northwest Ordinance banned slavery in much of the western territories acquired by the United States at the Treaty of Paris, settlers pouring into these territories.
 Although northern states still practiced slavery at the time of the American Revolution, emancipation rapidly increased in these regions while slavery consolidated in the south.
 As the western territories were opened to settlement, most of the earliest settlers came from the south, using the easier access provided by the Ohio River.
 Many were of Scots-Irish background.
 Not all of these newcomers supported slavery.
-Those who did not included Thomas Lincoln, who emigrated from Kentucky to Indiana in 1816, bringing his young son Abraham Lincoln with him.
+Those who did not included Thomas Lincoln, who immigrated from Kentucky to Indiana in 1816, bringing his young son Abraham Lincoln with him.

-The Governor of the Indiana Territory William Henry Harrison, originally from Virginia, led unsuccessful efforts to suspend the prohibition of slavery in the territory.
-In spite of this some slaves were brought into the region, under the pretext that they were indentured servants.
-In 1824 an attempt to rewrite the Constitution of Illinois to legalise slavery was only defeated by 6,600 votes to 5,000.
+The governor of the Indiana Territory, William Henry Harrison, who was originally from Virginia, led unsuccessful efforts to suspend the prohibition of slavery in the territory.
+In spite of this, some slaves were brought into the region under the pretext that they were indentured servants.
+In 1824 an attempt to rewrite the Constitution of Illinois to legalize slavery was only defeated by 6,600 votes to 5,000.